dmuellerstl/Node-API-Express-JWT-Seriate/README.md

 * You should receive a token back in the response.
 Copy the token value and use it in subsequent API requests
 * **GET** to _http://localhost:3000/api/users_
 * Send Header with **Key:** _x-access-token_ and **Value:**_<token>_ (Copied from authentication response)

+# Roadmap
+* Authenticate Users against database instead of hard coded user account in app/user.js
+* Create controllers and move various logic out of the routes
+* Demonstrate PUT and other common API functions besides GET
+* Build out various other features like password hashing, etc.